Itera/nextjs-workshop/README.md

 #### Authentication

-An `Authentication` header is required to view and edit draft posts.
+An `Authorization` header is required to view and edit draft posts.
 The CMS expects a bearer token, which you can get by making a POST request to `https://cms.itera.anhtin.no/auth/local` with the following JSON body:

 ```json
 {